 Feb 9, 2022 Sustainability & Infrastructure Commission Meeting

-Nov 2021 - Jan 2022: 5 neighborhood pop-up workshops & month long display @ MLK Jr. Community Center
+Nov 2021 - Jan 2022: 285 survey responses collected via postcards sent to 3,000 households, posters along project corridor, 5 neighborhood pop-up workshops & month long display @ MLK Jr. Community Center

 Oct 27, 2021 City Council Meeting